wadaniel/korali/examples/study.cases/pettingZoo/README.rst

 .. code-block:: bash

-   % MuJoCo
-   Ant-v2
-   HalfCheetah-v2
-   Hopper-v2
-   Humanoid-v2
-   HumanoidStandup-v2
-   InvertedDoublePendulum-v2
-   InvertedPendulum-v2
-   Reacher-v2
-   Swimmer-v2
-   Walker2d-v2

-   % PyBullet
+   % pettingZoo
-   AntBulletEnv-v0
-   HalfCheetahBulletEnv-v0
-   HopperBulletEnv-v0
-   HumanoidBulletEnv-v0
-   Walker2DBulletEnv-v0
+   Waterworld

 To run any of these, use the following example:

 .. code-block:: bash

-   python3 run-vracer.py --env AntBulletEnv-v0
+   python3 run-vracer.py --env Waterworld --dis 'Clipped Normal'

 Producing a movie:
 -------------------------